michaelgena/nuxeo-indesign-connector/README.md

 ```
 Step 2
 On Mac
-- Open inDesign and go to the Scripts Panel **(Window > Utilities > Scripts)**
-- Right click on the "User" folder and click on "Reveal in Finder"
-- Copy the 2 files present in the "package/Scripts" folder **(EnableUnsignedExtensions.jsx and 			DisableUnsignedExtensions.jsx)** into the "Scripts Panel" folder
-- Next, run the EnableUnsignedExtensions.jsx script by double clicking on it on the Scripts Panel after unfolding the "User" folder
+- Double click on the file **EnableUnsignedExtensions.command** that you will find under the "package/Scripts" folder.

 On Windows
 - Open the registry key **HKEY_CURRENT_USER/Software/Adobe/CSXS.4** and add a key named PlayerDebugMode, of type String, and value 1.